 For so many people classical music becomes an entry into perhaps a parallel universe, another world hidden in the same instrument.
 This, says Kristjan, was true for him too, the contradiction of being exposed to pop and rock music while playing only classical repertoire, needing to form a band, to compose and play his own music.
 And, move over Bach, there’s another world of listening out there too: Randalu was cottoning on to Chick Corea’s Elektric Band, loving the precision they brought to fusion; Keith Jarrett’s creative flow, finding the strength and determination in the seemingly effortless music of Oscar Peterson, and falling for the lyricism of Bill Evans.

 Randalu sets high standards for himself, but has an infectious passion for music which delights audiences and fellow musicians.
-It’s no surprise then that in the course of his career he has picked up awards and prizes including one which celebrates his close ties with Germany: the Jazz Award of Baden-Wuerttemberg in 2007, and, in 2011, the Elion Jazz Award in Estonia.
-He features on numerous recordings, as soloist and collaborator, which include a Grammy nomination in 2006 and Jazz Album of the Year at the 2012 Estonian Music Awards.
-In 2014 Randalu received the Music Award of the Cultural Endowment of Estonia.
+It’s no surprise then that in the course of his career he has picked up awards and prizes including one which celebrates his close ties with Germany: the Jazz Award of Baden-Wuerttemberg in 2007.
+In 2011 he received the Elion Jazz Award, in 2014 Music Award of the Cultural Endowment of Estonia and in 2018 the prize for the Jazz Composer of the Year in Estonia.
+He features on numerous recordings, as soloist and collaborator, which include a Grammy nomination in 2006 and Jazz Album of the Year at the 2012 and 2023 Estonian Music Awards.

 Those Mozartian challenges of clarity and transparency remain qualities Randalu demands of himself, and nowhere is this more evident than in his returning so often to the Estonian songs he remembers from childhood.
 He may dazzle, entertain and show his command of a wide musical language, but in these children’s songs he shows his creative soul through notes perfectly executed, colours exquisitely painted, engaging the audience in something very simple and yet very necessary.
 Perfection, pleasure…. and precision.